rackspace/php-opencloud/docs/userguide/index.md

 ==================================

-The <b>php-opencloud</b> library is a software development kit (SDK) to help developers using PHP to work with OpenStack and other open clouds.
+The <b>php-opencloud</b> library is a software development kit (SDK) to help developers using PHP to work with OpenStack&reg; and other open clouds.
 Since the library was developed at Rackspace, it works with the Rackspace public cloud, and should also work with other OpenStack-based clouds with minimal effort.